Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

         ncn-m001# CSM_RELEASE=1.10.54
         ```

-    4. Mount the PITDATA so that helm charts are available for the re-install (it might already be mounted).
+    4. Uninstall the current cray-keycloak-users-localize chart.

         ```bash
-        ncn-m001# mkdir -pv /mnt/pitdata
-        ncn-m001# mount -L PITDATA /mnt/pitdata
-        ```

-    5. Uninstall the current cray-keycloak-users-localize chart.

-        ```bash
         ncn-m001# helm del cray-keycloak-users-localize -n services
         ```

-    6. Populate the deployment manifest with data from the customizations.yaml file.
+    5. Populate the deployment manifest with data from the customizations.yaml file.

         ```bash
         ncn-m001# manifestgen -i cray-keycloak-users-localize-manifest.yaml -c customizations.yaml -o deploy.yaml
         ```

-    7. Reapply the cray-keycloak-users-localize chart based on the CSM_RELEASE.
+    6. Reapply the cray-keycloak-users-localize chart based on the CSM_RELEASE.

         ```bash
         ncn-m001# loftsman ship --manifest-path ./deploy.yaml \
         --charts-repo https://packages.local/repository/charts
         ```

-    8. Watch the pod to check the status of the job.
+    7. Watch the pod to check the status of the job.

         The pod will go through the normal Kubernetes states.
 It will stay in a Running state for a while, and then it will go to Completed.